 * The full names of the standards are as follows:

-AIB International Consolidated Standards for Inspection Prerequisite and Food Safety Programs, 2017
+AIB International Consolidated Standards for Inspection of Prerequisite and Food Safety Programs, 2023

 GlobalG.A.P.
 Integrated Farm Assurance (IFA), Version 5.4-1